Big Brother 10 (American season): Future appearances

-Jessie Godderz returned to compete on Big Brother 11 the following year, then made appearances in the twelfth, thirteenth, fourteenth, seventeenth, eighteenth, nineteenth, and twentieth seasons as a guest, as well as on Celebrity Big Brother.
+Jessie Godderz returned to compete on Big Brother 11 the following year, then made appearances in the twelfth, thirteenth, fourteenth, seventeenth, eighteenth, nineteenth, twentieth, twenty-seventh, and twenty-eighth seasons as a guest, as well as on Celebrity Big Brother.
 Brian Hart was also a candidate to return for Big Brother 11, though he ultimately did not enter the game.
 Dan Gheesling also returned to Big Brother 11 to host a luxury competition, then later returned to Big Brother 14 in 2012 as a coach to the new HouseGuests.
 In 2020, Memphis and Keesha returned to compete again on Big Brother 22.

 In 2024, Dan Gheesling competed on the second season of the Peacock reality TV competition series The Traitors.
 Later that year, Jessie Godderz competed on E!
 Network reality TV competition series House of Villains.